Avulsions a-go go!

 I learned a new word yesterday.
 Avulsion.

 When I was about 18, I had a series of episodes where I sprained my ankle very badly.
-The first time I was playing volleyball and I jumped for spike and I landed on the edge of a teammate’s foot and rolled my ankle over.
+The first time I was playing volleyball and I jumped for a spike.
+I landed on the edge of a teammate’s foot and rolled my ankle over.
 My ankle swelled up like a bastard and turned imperial purple.
 I was sure it was broken.

 They took me to the sick bay but the Dr said no break.
 Bad sprain.
 Bandage and rest for a couple of weeks.

-I have had a several episodes likes this where I repeatedly sprain my ankle over a period of several months.
-I started wrapping my ankles when I played football and it stopped happening so much.
+I have had several episodes like this where I repeatedly sprained my ankle over a period of several months.
+I started wrapping my ankles with a crepe bandage when I played football and it stopped happening so much.

 Late in the game, I found myself charging towards the goal with just two defenders to beat.
 It’s always fun to run at defenders with the ball.
-It’s extra fun when the defenders are aged 70 and up (!!) but this time the defender was Mark.
+It’s extra fun when the defenders are over 70 but this time the defender was Mark.

 Mark is at least 10 years younger than me and a very good footballer.
 I decided I was gonna beat him.